bcgov/nr-water-notations/jobs/README.md

         ./fwapg.sh

-- run the notation streams/aquifers script, and dump results to file:
+- download notations and run the jobs if notations have changed:

         ./waternote.sh